mattmakai/fullstackpython.com/content/pages/02-development-environments/01-text-editors-ides.markdown

 squash that pesky bug that you just found.

-### What's the difference between text editors and IDEs?
+## What's the difference between editors and IDEs?
 IDEs contain text editors but many text editors, for example Notepad included with Windows, do not include IDE features.
 Many text editors such as Vim or Emacs have IDE features by default but then can be further customized